 The analytic/synthetic distinction (or at least this terminology) was introduced by Kant, but there are various sorts of questions and disputes that have been raised about it in academic philosophy.
 The logical positivists worried about proving that all knowledge which can be known a priori must be analytic.
 The bourgeois philosopher W.V.O.
 Quine claimed that we do not have sufficient criteria to be able to know whether or not the subject and object of a sentence have the same essential meaning.
 (This is a typical example of the sort of excessively picky quibbling that bourgeois philosophy is prone to.)

-See also below, and: CHOMSKY, Noam
+See also: CHOMSKY, Noam

 ANARCHISM — Individualist